jf647/devops-docker-lightningtalk/README.md

 Installs Atlassian Stash and configures it to start on boot via supervisord.

-Because Docker images are ephemeral, in order to persist the Stash repositories, you have to bind mount a filesystem when starting this image.
+Because Docker images are ephemeral, you have to bind mount a filesystem in order to persist the Stash repositories.
 Stash also requires that it be able to resolve its hostname, so we pass a fixed hostname using -h:

     /usr/bin/docker run -h stash -v /srv/stash:/opt/stash-home:rw stash:2.7.0

 #### chef-client < my-ubuntu [B]

 This installs chef-client, which you could then iterate on to use cookbooks instead of multiple RUN commands to provision boxes.
-I haven't expanded upon this example because native integration with the major devops provisioning system is a key goal to get Docker to 1.0, so expect this to be easier in the future
+I haven't expanded upon this example because native integration with the major devops provisioning system is a key goal to get Docker to 1.0, so expect this to be easier in the future.

 #### ruby < nginx [B]